Documentation: Map of Science

 Summary view

-As you filter the Map, summary view will show you aggregated information about the group of clusters that meet the filters you've applied, such as growth, concepts, languages, prominent articles, and countries.
-(Here, and generally in ETO resources, we use "country" informally, as a shorthand term for sovereign countries, independent states, and certain other geographic entities.
-Read more >>) Use the left-hand menu to navigate between different sections.
+As you filter the Map, the summary view will show you aggregated information about the clusters that meet the filters you've applied, such as top fields, subjects, languages, articles, and research organizations.
+Read more >>

 Animation: navigating through summary view